The AI Paradox

 The Risk to Privacy and Ethics

-There’s also the risk of bias perpetuation and the resulting social impact of any biases that are baked into the AI program.
+There’s also the risk of bias perpetuation and the resulting social consequences of any biases that are baked into the AI program.
 These may well include the personal beliefs of the AI programmer or servicer, with outcomes that harm certain people with personal beliefs that are counter to those that are in the AI programming.

-Bias In AI
+Bias in AI

 It’s worth examining the biases in AI a bit more closely.
-The adage “garbage in, garbage out” applies to the risks and impact of bias in AI as it’s applied to human beings and their individual beliefs, behaviors, and opinions.
-This also applies to business conduct standards, privacy concerns, and whatever other aspect of a business that can be assessed and valued—or devalued—by a subjective AI-driven process or program.
+The adage “garbage in, garbage out” applies to the risks and consequences of bias in AI as it’s applied to human beings and their individual beliefs, behaviors, and opinions.
+This also applies to business conduct standards, privacy concerns, and whatever other aspect of a business can be assessed and valued—or devalued—by a subjective AI-driven process or program.

 This is simply because AI is a product of its creator and, therefore, the creator’s biases.
-Objectivity is difficult, if not impossible, to obtain or communicate with regard to moral and ethical questions, the value of deliberation over speed, the often-complex processes of negotiation and compromise, or current benefit versus future benefits, market goodwill, and so forth.
+Objectivity is difficult, if not impossible, to obtain or communicate with regard to moral and ethical questions, the value of deliberation over speed, the often-complex processes of negotiation and compromise, current benefit versus future benefits, market goodwill, and so forth.

 AI Integration Risks and Challenges

-The process of integrating AI-driven systems into such nuanced organizations and their workflows can not only be costly but also fundamentally alter the organization itself in such a way as to make it unrecognizable to its own workforce and/or executives.
+The process of integrating AI-driven systems into such nuanced organizations and their workflows can not only be costly but also fundamentally alter the organization itself in such a way as to make it unrecognizable to its own workforce and executives.
 It can also result in expensive compliance violations.
 Such risks make costly integrations with weak results a justifiable fear among boards and executives.

 Data Security in AI

 One of the biggest risks of adopting AI-driven systems is the speed at which they can access all data across an enterprise.
-Not only are new cyberattacks enhanced by AI, but once inside a network, hackers are often able to access undefended machine-based or even human identities to quickly leverage a firm’s AI-driven system to accelerate attacks and uncover protected data, enhance data theft, and carry out ransomware attacks, all exponentially quicker.
+Not only are new cyberattacks enhanced by AI, but also, once inside a network, hackers are often able to access undefended machine-based or even human identities to quickly leverage a firm’s AI-driven system to accelerate attacks and uncover protected data, enhance data theft, and carry out ransomware attacks, all exponentially more quickly.

 In effect, attackers can now use enterprises’ AI-driven systems to aid in their own data loss before they even know they’ve been breached.
 AI is essentially a tool that does the work of whoever controls it.
-This was the case with Microsoft’s Copilot for Microsoft 365, where researchers used Copilot to quickly locate and exfiltrate critical data with just a few prompts, something that no hacker could ever do before.
+This was the case with Microsoft’s Copilot for Microsoft 365; researchers used Copilot to quickly locate and exfiltrate critical data with just a few prompts, something that no hacker could ever do before.

 Legal Risks

 Given that we live in a highly litigious society, the risks that AI poses to enterprises are significant and challenging.
 The truth is that AI-driven programs, tools, and solutions will continue to be rapidly adopted.
-At the same time, the risks to intellectual property, and the liability that AI represents to organizations in terms of regulatory compliance, accountability, privacy, and ethical concerns won’t go away any time soon.
+At the same time, the risks to intellectual property and the liability that AI represents to organizations in terms of regulatory compliance, accountability, privacy, and ethical concerns won’t go away any time soon.

-Businesses and organizations are rushing to bring on AI and deploy it as soon as possible, if for no other reason that they don’t want to be left behind.
+Businesses and organizations are rushing to bring on AI and deploy it as soon as possible, if for no other reason than that they don’t want to be left behind.
 “Innovate or die,” after all, isn’t just an over-the-top saying; for many firms, it’s a statement of fact.

 Artificial intelligence is inevitable, no matter what I write in this article.
 Before too long, AI will be monitoring organizations across the nation and around the world.
 That transformation will be much quicker than the prior digital revolution in the economy, which took up to 20 years.